MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-email.md

 ### Link to surveys, events, marketing pages, Microsoft Teams events, or calendar items

 Using text, images, or buttons in the real-time marketing email editor, you can link to surveys, events, or marketing pages.
-You can also create text, button or image links that allow recipients to join a Microsoft Teams event or that create a new calendar item.
+You can also create text, button, or image links that allow recipients to join a Microsoft Teams event or that create a new calendar item.

   > [!div class="mx-imgBorder"]
   > ![Screenshot of link options for real-time marketing email.](media/real-time-marketing-email-button2.png "Screenshot of link options for real-time marketing email")

-The **Link to** dropdown allows the following options for Team check-ins and calendar items:
+The **Link to** dropdown allows the following options for Teams check-ins and calendar items:

-- **Teams check-in**: You can select a specific Teams event or session that your button or image should link to.
+- **Teams check-in**: Select a specific Teams event or session that your button or image should link to.
-- **Add to Calendar**: You can link to an iCalendar file.
-You can choose the information you want to include in the iCalendar file using the **What should be added to calendar** dropdown.
+- **Add to Calendar**: Link to an iCalendar file.
+Choose the information you want to include in the iCalendar file using the **What should be added to calendar** dropdown.
 The options include:
     - **Only the event**: The iCalendar file will contain only the event the contact has registered for.
     - **Event and sessions registered**: The file will contain information for the event and the sessions the contact has registered for.
     - **Only sessions registered**: The file will contain only the event sessions the contact has registered for.